 Whether you are just starting your career or are a few years short of the required work experience needed to apply, the following guidance outlines how you can work towards achieving Chartered Geographer status.

 You should regularly evaluate your skills, knowledge and career progress, to assess what is needed to become a Chartered Geographer.

 Keeping a record...

 ...of all your achievements, roles and responsibilities is an integral part of the process.
 This record will provide the evidence to support your application for Chartered Geographer, without which the accreditation cannot be awarded.

 You should also keep a record of your continuing professional development (CPD) activities.
-CPD is the process throughout a career by which professionals keep their subject, skills and knowledge up to date.
+CPD is the process throughout a career by which professionals keep their subject, skills, knowledge and understanding up to date.
 Please see the page on CPD to find out what is required to apply, and information about the types of activities which can be included in your CPD record.